EmeraldCityIT/Synapses-in-the-brain-as-images-of-axon-dendrite-instructional-programming/README.md

 # Synapses-in-the-brain-as-images-of-axon-dendrite-instructional-programming

 Synapses in the brain carry copies of instructional sets through the brain which are collected from each axon library involved in the function of the system.
-Axons are copied from dendrite if-then-else programming.
+Axons are copied from dendrite if-then-else programming based on confidense in the library's ability to return the desired effect.